All Episodes

 The Chicago heat wave of 1995.

-1995 was when Bill Clinton was president.
+1995 is when Bill Clinton was president.

-Uh 1,000 people died in the Chicago heat wave.
+1,000 people died in the Chicago heat wave.

-But I don't think anybody ever called for a commission to investigate why at least a thousand Americans died in the 1995 heat wave when uh she and Bill Pr uh Bill Clinton were president.
+Hillary Clinton has called for a Katrina commission, but I don't think anybody ever called for a commission to investigate why at least 1,000 Americans died in the 1995 heat wave when she and Bill Clinton were president.

 The Chicago heat wave killed more people than Hurricane Andrew, TWA Flight 800, the Oklahoma City bombing, and the Northridge, California earthquake combined.